danfuzz/samizdat/doc/library-guide/Value.md

 <br><br>
 ### Generic Function Definitions: `Value` protocol (applies to all values)

+#### `get_name(value) <> . | void`

+Some values have an associated name, or an optional associated name.
+This generic provides access to that name.
+There is no restriction on the composition (type, etc.) of a name.

+The type `Value` binds this to a function which always returns void.

 #### `debugString(value) <> string`

 Returns a string representation of `value` meant to aid in debugging.